Paradonas/WebbedAudio/README.md

 This project was created not only beacause of creating the app itself and the use I will have for it, but also for educational purposes.
 This means you should expect many quirks, flaws and bugs a pleanty.
 This also means development is a slow and daunting process and that the app may not be completed.
 Please provide improvements if possible, you can do so in GitHubs message feature for this repository.

 You can find the parts or planned parts / future features in my [other AIP project](https://github.com/Paradonas/Webbed-Audio-AIP/).
+This is also where you should submit issues, bugs and crashes on the **issues** tab.
+Mention features you'd like to be added or pages you'd like the app to support in the **discussion**.

 ### Creation